 3. Be generous

 With your time, your expertise, and your hospitality.
 I heard one story of an intern who was invited to an office potluck by one staff member.
 The intern was so excited to be a part of this event.
-Until.
-Until the owner then told the intern to make sure to bring a lunch that day because they would not be allowed to attend said potluck.
+Until… Until the owner told the intern to make sure to bring a lunch that day because they would not be allowed to attend said potluck.
 WHO SAYS THIS TO ANOTHER PERSON?
 The employee who invited the intern was mortified.
 Everything about your company culture starts at the top.
 This one example tells me everything I need to know about what kind of business owner and manager that person is.
 Be better.
 Set a positive example.
 Set a bigger table.

 4. Give feedback and ask for updates

 Your intern wants to do well for you.
 And if you give them the proper tools and set out expectations they likely will.
 But even then some miscommunications may happen.
-That’s ok.
+That’s OK.
 That’s real life.
-What is not ok is using these moments to lose your cool instead of making them teachable moments.
+What is not okay is using these moments to lose your cool instead of making them teachable moments.
 Be constructive in your feedback and allow the intern to fix anything that may have gone wrong, with your guidance, of course.
 And then examine how the error got by both of you.
 With texting and email, it is easy to stay in touch and have check-ins no matter where one is working.
 What’s important to keep on schedule and ensure deadlines are met and that any grey areas or questions are answers and cleared up before proceeding to hit publish, send, or post.

 5. Be positive, always

 My number one rule in PR and social media as the agency owner is to never let them see you sweat.
 You can plan for most things but even when you make plans that you think are air-tight, there is always the element of the unexpected.
 That is life.
 But as the BOSS, it is you who steers the ship.
 You can panic inside but we never let the client see this.
-We find hope in the storm, we make things happen when there doesn’t seem to be way.
+We find hope in the storm, we make things happen when there doesn’t seem to be a way.
 We execute and leave the mess behind the curtain.
 And we encourage our staff (troops) to rally when we are riding the rough seas by being confident and calm in the face of turbulence.
 We’ve been through a storm before and we got through it and more importantly, we learned something.
-We can use these opportunities to showcase professionalism under less than ideal conditions and that no matter what–and client comes first.
-And we evaluate not only how the seas got rough (was it internal or external forces?
+We can use these opportunities to showcase professionalism under less than ideal conditions and that no matter what–the client comes first.
+And we evaluate not only how the seas got rough (was it internal or external forces)?
 The answer to this question means we learn something about ourselves as an organization, about our strengths and weaknesses, and how we will address these plot twists in the future.